Dr. Debbie Good

 PREREQUISITES FOR PROGRAM ENROLLMENT/WHO SHOULD ENROLL?

-- Currently enrolled full-time students in one of the colleges of the University of Pittsburgh, Pittsburgh Campus (current College of Business students are not eligible for this program)
+- Current student enrolled full-time in one of the colleges or campuses of the University of Pittsburgh (current College of Business students are not eligible for this program)

 - Strong overall performance in a challenging curriculum with a 3.0 or higher college GPA